rancher/docs/content/rancher/v2.x/en/tasks/clusters/creating-a-cluster/create-cluster-vsphere/_index.md

 ---
 Use {{< product >}} to create a Kubernetes cluster in vSphere.

+### Prerequisites

-Before setting up a Cluster in vSphere, you must ensure that you have a user with sufficient permissions to create a Rancher cluster.
+Before setting up a cluster in vSphere, you must ensure that you have a user in vSphere with sufficient permissions to create a Rancher cluster.

-1. From the **vSphere** console go to **Administration** Page.
+1. From the **vSphere** console, go to the **Administration** page.

 2. Go to the **Roles** tab.